SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 Default Angle:
 - Beginning angle, in counted frames
-- Will prespin the fractal in the beginning for this number of degrees
+- Will pre-spin the fractal in the beginning for this number of degrees
 - Useful for the "Only Image" option, not really significant for animations
 - If -1 it will be random after each start